Laurel Austin

 Programs

-Practice the essential skills you need to enhance your leadership with data.
-Work more effectively with data professionals and accurately interpret data insights for decision-making.
+Practice the essential skills to enhance your leadership with data.
+Work more effectively with data professionals and use data insights for decision-making.

 Articles